Anhtran0208/Anhtran0208/README.md

 # Hi, I'm Anh 👋
 ---
 ## :woman_technologist: About Me
-I am a CS senior student at [**Mount Holyoke College**][mhc].
+I'm currently a software engineer at Robinhood.
+Previously, I studied CS at [**Mount Holyoke College**][mhc].
 I began learning the very first line of code during the first winter break in 2022 by self-studying an online course from Udemy.
 After five months, I successfully landed two SWE internships in my freshman year.
 Although they are unpaid, I learned a lot, and they helped me know what I will be doing and what I want to do with my CS degree.

 ## :office: Work experience
-### :school: On-campus jobs
+### :computer: Full-time jobs
-- 😽 Technical Support Assistant @[**Mount Holyoke College**][mhc]
-- 😽 Mathematics Teaching Assistant @[**Mount Holyoke College**][mhc] - Courses: Discrete Math (Fall 2024, Spring 2025), Intro to Proof (Spring 2024)
-- 😽 Computer Science Teaching Assistant @[**Mount Holyoke College**][mhc] - Course: Data Structures (Fall 2023, Spring 2024)
+- 😸: Software Engineer @[**Robinhood**][robinhood] (Feb 2026 - Present)
 ### :computer: Internships
 - :smile_cat: Software Engineer Intern @[**Robinhood**][robinhood] (Summer 2025)
 - :smile_cat: Software Engineer Intern @[**ENSCO Inc**][ensco] (Summer 2024)